-Single taxpayers.
-You are considered single for the whole year if, on the last day of your tax year, you are unmarried or separated from your spouse by a divorce or a separate maintenance decree.
+Unmarried persons.
+You are considered unmarried for the whole year if, on the last day of your tax year, you are unmarried or separated from your spouse by a divorce or a separate maintenance decree.

 Divorced persons.
 State law governs whether you are married, divorced, or legally separated under a decree of separate maintenance.
 If you are divorced under a final decree by the last day of the year, you are considered unmarried for the whole year.

-Exception.
 If you obtain a divorce in one year for the sole purpose of filing tax returns as unmarried individuals, and at the time of divorce you intended to and did remarry each other in the next tax year, you and your spouse must file as married individuals.

 Annulled marriages.
-If you obtain a court decree of annulment, which holds that no valid marriage ever existed, and you do not remarry, you must file as single or head of household, whichever applies, for that tax year.
+If you obtain a court decree of annulment, which holds that no valid marriage ever existed, and you do not remarry, you are considered unmarried for that tax year.
 You must also file amended returns (Form 1040X, Amended U.S. Individual Income Tax Return) claiming single or head of household status for all tax years affected by the annulment that are not closed by the statute of limitations for filing a tax return.
 The statute of limitations generally does not expire until 3 years after your original return was filed.

 Head of household or qualifying widow(er) with dependent child.
-If you are considered single, you may be able to file as a head of household or as a qualifying widow(er) with a dependent child.
+If you are considered unmarried, you may be able to file as a head of household or as a qualifying widow(er) with a dependent child.
 See Head of Household and Qualifying Widow(er) With Dependent Child to see if you qualify.

-Married taxpayers.
+Married persons.
 You and your spouse may be able to file a joint return, or you may file separate returns.